i30817/libretrofuzz/README.rst

                         (uncommon), you should try first without this option.
   --rmspaces            Instead of uniquifying spaces in normalization, remove
                         them, for playlists with no spaces in the labels.
+  --crmspaces           Like --rmspaces, but capitalize the following letter.
   --before TEXT         Use only the part of the label before TEXT to match.
                         TEXT may not be inside of brackets of any kind, may cause false positives but some labels do not have traditional separators.
 Forces metadata to be ignored.
-  --verbose             Shows the similarity score at the start of the output
+  --verbose             Shows the failures and similarity score at the start
-                        lines (score >= 100 is succesful, if not skipped).
+                        of the output lines (score >= 100 is succesful).
   --install-completion  Install completion for the current shell.
   --show-completion     Show completion for the current shell, to copy it or
                         customize the installation.